EECi/home/docs/projects/energyplanning/wherewelivenext.md

 </head>
 <body>

-<h1 class="category">Context</h1>
+<h1 class="category"> A Case Study of Dogesthorpe </h1>
 	Using the lens of places and practices of food this project will explore a mixed methods approach for scaling lived experience across city-scale data and models and to expose intangible features of community spaces.
 By layering analysis of places and practices of food onto spatial and model data on deprivation and fuel poverty this research contextualises invisible relationships and dynamics of a community through visible patterns of urban fabric.
 <p>
+<h1 class="category">Context</h1>
 Energy poverty and food poverty are closely intertwined, and households at risk of fuel poverty are likely to be at risk of food poverty too.
 Food poverty data is not publicly available at this local scale, but national statistics and energy modelling data do offer a fine scale local view of energy poverty.
 The map below shows ONS data on fuel poverty in Dogesthorpe, Peterborough.
 Levels of fuel poverty in Dogesthorpe are above the national average and higher than much of the surrounding areas.

 <div id="map" style="width: 720px; height: 500px"></div>